 Our Review Score

 The Tusa Freedom CEOS dive and snorkel mask has an amazing field of view, given that it is such a low volume mask.
 Included with Freedom Technology, this dive mask provides ultimate comfort with a superior seal and fit for minimizing leakage.
-This is a great choice for a reliable dive mask without having to break the bank.
+This is a great choice for a reliable prescription scuba mask without having to break the bank.

 How to choose the Best Prescription Dive Mask